evxiong/mp3-album-formatter/README.md

 arguments:
-    <album_path>            relative path to album folder or album ZIP.
-This folder or
+    <album_path>            Relative path to album folder or album ZIP; this folder or
-                            ZIP contains all MP3 files you want to update.
+                            ZIP contains all MP3 files you want to update

-    <dest_path>             relative path to unzipped destination folder, only required
+    <dest_path>             Relative path to unzipped destination folder, only required
                             if `-x` (extract) option specified

-    <AM_album_link>         full URL to album page on Apple Music Web Player (ex.
+    <AM_album_link>         Full URL to album page on Apple Music Web Player (ex.
                             https://music.apple.com/us/album/thriller/269572838)